-Influenza is a viral infection that attacks the respiratory system (nose, throat, and lungs).
+Influenza is a highly contagious viral infection that aggressively attacks the respiratory system (your nose, throat, and lungs).

-Myth Buster: It is not the same as the "stomach flu" (gastroenteritis), which causes diarrhea and vomiting.
-True influenza is primarily a respiratory illness.
+Myth Buster: It is not the same as the "stomach flu" (viral gastroenteritis), which primarily causes diarrhea and vomiting.
+True influenza is strictly a respiratory illness.

 Symptoms: Is it a Cold or the Flu?

-The flu often mimics a cold, but it hits harder and faster.
+The flu often mimics a severe common cold, but the key difference is that it hits much harder and much faster.

-- Aches: Severe muscle/body aches are a hallmark of the Flu.
+- Aches: Severe, debilitating muscle and body aches are a hallmark sign of the Flu.

-- Fatigue: Weakness can last for weeks with the Flu.
+- Fatigue: Profound weakness and exhaustion that can last for weeks after the fever breaks.

 Transmission

-Flu viruses travel through the air in droplets when someone coughs, sneezes, or talks.
-You can catch it by:
+Flu viruses travel easily through the air in microscopic droplets when an infected person coughs, sneezes, or even just talks.
+You can catch the virus by:

-- Touching contaminated objects (phones, keyboards) and then touching your eyes, nose, or mouth.
+- Touching contaminated, high-traffic objects (phones, doorknobs, keyboards) and then absentmindedly touching your own eyes, nose, or mouth.

 Why do we get it more than once?

-Influenza viruses are constantly changing (mutating).
-Your body's antibodies for last year's strain might not recognize this year's new strain.
+Influenza viruses are notoriously unstable and are constantly mutating.
+Because the proteins on the outside of the virus change every year, your body's antibodies for last year's strain might not recognize or effectively fight off this year's new strain.

 Complications

 For young, healthy people, the flu is miserable but rarely dangerous.
-However, for high-risk groups (young children, elderly, pregnant women), it can lead to:
+However, for high-risk groups (young children, the elderly, pregnant women, and immunocompromised individuals), it can easily lead to life-threatening complications:

-- Pneumonia: The most serious complication.
-It can be deadly for seniors.
+- Pneumonia: The most serious and common complication.
+Viral or secondary bacterial pneumonia can be deadly, especially for seniors.

 - Bronchitis.